mvac7/SDCC_AY38910RT_Lib/_Releases/AY38910RT_readme.txt

 --------------------------------------------------------------------------------
 1. Introduction:

-This project is an opensource library (object type), with basic functions for work with PSG AY-3-8910 or compatible.
+This project is an opensource library functions for access to internal or external MSX PSG AY-3-8910 in Real Time.

 Designed for developing MSX applications using Small Device C Compiler (SDCC).